 This coral-colored crustacean is no slouch when it comes to your health.
 Not only are shrimp a good source of low-calorie protein, they're also a good source of inflammation-fighting omega-3s, which may help speed up your weight loss efforts, too.

 Sweeten up your menu by making strawberries your go-to snack this summer.
-A cup of strawberries has just 47 calories, but packs nearly 3 grams of gut health-promoting fiber, 141 percent of your daily vitamin C, and plenty of energizing B6, to boot.
+A cup of strawberries has just 47 calories and packs nearly 3 grams of gut-health-promoting fiber, 141 percent of your daily vitamin C, and plenty of energizing B6, to boot.
 Strawberries are also a vegan-friendly source of iron, which can help fend off anemia-related fatigue and weight gain.
-Before you hit the beach this summer, make sure to add some of the 26 Foods That Melt Love Handles to your meal plan!
+Before you hit the beach this summer, make sure to add some of the best foods that melt stubborn fat to your meal plan!

 Instead of slapping another artery-clogging burger on the grill, lighten up your summer fare by enjoying some salmon instead.
-Chock full of protein and omega-3s, salmon is a heart-healthy choice that can make it easy to meet your health-related goals all summer long.
-Just make sure you're opting for wild-caught fish instead of farmed salmon; wild salmon has lower levels of inflammation-promoting omega-6, has higher omega-3 levels, and doesn’t rely on dyes to achieve its trademark pink color.
+Chock full of protein and omega-3s, salmon is a heart-healthy choice that can make it easy to meet your health-related goals all season long.
+Just make sure you're opting for wild-caught fish instead of farmed salmon; wild salmon has lower levels of inflammation-promoting omega-6 and has higher omega-3 levels.

 Putting some peaches on your menu can make this your healthiest summer yet.
 Peaches are a good source of vitamin C and beta-carotene, both of which have been linked to improvements in immune health and lower weight.
 If you're trying to make healthier food choices, peaches are a great sub for sugary sorbet: just blend and freeze for a no-sugar-added dessert the whole family will enjoy.